leGuest/lessons/sass/2014-09-17-sass-manipulating-data.markdown

 __For__ is the word to begin the loop, it takes three parameters :

   + An __assignment__ of the counter variable.
-An assignment the informatic way to say "I store the value in the variable": ``$counter = 1``
+An assignment is the algorithmic way to say "I store the value in the variable": ``$counter = 1``

   + A __condition__: it works like __if__ condition, excepted it's reversed.